 We’ve put together a collection of ten fall protection training courses covering specialized topics like fall arrest systems, safety hazards, harnessing, fixed barriers, and more.
 These lessons are designed to help your team understand the risks associated with working from heights and the importance of using fall protection techniques to ensure that tasks are carried out safely.

-EdApp’s free Fall Protection course can help you equip your construction workers with the necessary fall protection knowledge to prevent risks of falling while working at a construction site.
-This 6-part course introduces your learners to fall protection, discusses the importance of implementing proper training guidelines, goes over workers’ rights, and covers all of the essentials for using fall protection systems like guardrails, safety nets, and harnesses.
+EdApp’s free Fall Protection course can help you equip your construction workers with the necessary fall protection safety knowledge to prevent hazards like falling while working at a construction site.
+This 6-part course introduces your learners to fall protection, discusses the importance of implementing proper training guidelines, goes over workers’ rights, and covers all of the essentials for using fall protection systems like guardrails, anchor system, safety nets, and safety harness.
 It also goes into detail about the different safety measures that protect workers from falling objects.
 Through EdApp’s intuitive authoring tool, you can easily edit, rebrand, and deploy the course to your workers, all in just a few clicks.

 Created By EdAppExplore this free course

 Whether you’re a construction worker, a window cleaner, an electrical technician, or anyone working at heights, learning the right harnessing techniques is essential for your safety.
 EdApp’s free course on harnessing provides you with knowledge on the fundamental parts of different fall arrest systems used by those working at an elevated level, some of which include restraint systems, suspension systems, controlled descent systems, and fixed or portable ladders.
 As you go through the course, you’ll also learn how to inspect your harnesses for defects and how to maintain your safety equipment with proper cleaning and storage.
 Designed to help you retain information better, this microlearning course is divided into 5 bite-sized lessons that you can complete on the go.